rpi-foci/IntroQuantumBeta/README.md

 button.

-This will launch qBraid.  **Note, you may want to launch in a separate tab or window to keep these instructions.**
+This will launch qBraid.  **Note: launch in a separate tab or window to keep these instructions available.**

 qBraid will take a few moments setting up your workspace, and cloning this Git repository.